 The KX II provides two Ethernet ports for failover purposes (not for load-balancing).

 By default, only LAN1 is active and the automatic failover is disabled.
-When enabled, if the KX II internal network interface or the network switch to which it is connected becomes unavailable, LAN2 will be enabled using the same IP address.
+When enabled, if the KX II internal network interface or the network switch it is connected to becomes unavailable, LAN2 is enabled using the same IP address.

-Note: Because a failover port is not activated until after a failover has actually occurred, Raritan recommends that you either not monitor the failover port or monitor it only after a failover occurs.
+Note: Because a failover port is not activated until after a failover has actually occurred, Raritan recommends that you not monitor the failover port or monitor it only after a failover occurs.